 Yes.
-Under Florida law, you have up to four years in most cases to file a lawsuit from the date of your motorcycle crash.
+Under Florida law, you have up to two years, in most cases, to file a lawsuit from the date of your motorcycle crash.
 This deadline (known as the statute of limitations) might seem like a long time, but the reality is the longer you wait to take legal action, the harder it often becomes to find the facts you need to build a strong, legal case.
 Evidence disappears.
 Memories fade.
 Witnesses move away.
 Don’t delay.
 Take action today.
 Contact our law firm.

 Yes.
 There are so many reasons why you should hire a motorcycle accident lawyer after your accident.
 The main reason why is it’s important that your voice is heard loud and clear after your crash.
 Often, other attorneys or insurance companies will try to silence you and bully you into accepting a settlement offer that doesn’t even come close to covering your accident-related expenses.
 Or they may try to blame you for causing your accident, even when you did nothing wrong.